-Canada’s relations with the Kingdom of Cambodia are managed by the Embassy of Canada in Bangkok.
-Consular services for Canadians in Cambodia are available through the Embassy of Australia, by virtue of the Canada-Australia Consular Services Sharing Agreement.
+Canada’s relations with the Kingdom of Cambodia are managed by the Embassy of Canada in Bangkok which opened an office in Phnom Penh in September 2015.
+Consular services for Canadians in Cambodia are available through that office.

-Cambodia’s representation in Canada is managed by the Cambodian mission in New York City, U.S.A.
+Cambodia’s representation in Canada is managed by the Cambodian mission to the United Nations in New York City, U.S.A.

 Canada-Cambodia relations have matured with closer cooperation on a variety of issues, such as strengthening democracy, promoting human rights and the rule of law, development cooperation in sustainable economic growth (including landmine clearance and land administration), food security, and global and regional security.
 This cooperation has been particularly productive in areas such as the international effort to ban antipersonnel mines, and the training of border officials in interview techniques and detecting document fraud.
 Ongoing challenges include addressing issues of human rights, corruption, and the trafficking and exploitation of women and children in Cambodia.